 Proposed Statute Amendment

-The Officers of the IOJT shall consist of the President, Secretary General, Deputy Secretary General and Treasurer
+The Officers of the IOJT elected by the General Assembly shall consist of the President, Secretary General, Deputy Secretary General and Treasurer, who are all affiliated with an IOJT member institution.

 Explanation: Reenforces the IOJT member institute affiliation established in Article 7.